khoutz182/hobby-log/misc/resume.typ

 )[
   - Joined users from 4 different application databases to be used from a single, unified datastore
   - Migrated customer PII to an encrypted datastore with no interruptions to application uptime
-  - Launched new partners on the whitelabel platform as part of the launch team
-  - Technologies used: Groovy, Grails, Java, Kotlin, MySQL, Terraform, AWS ]
+  // - Technologies used: Groovy, Grails, Java, Kotlin, MySQL, Terraform, AWS ]

 #resume-entry(